-Once happy that all included interferograms are generally smoother, rerun step 6.
-Step 6 will subtract the estimates of SCLA and master AOE before unwrapping (as long as $unwrap_prefilter_flag = 'y'$), and add them back in afterwards.
-If more interferograms become reliably unwrapped on re-running, add them into $recalc_index$ before re-running Step 7.
+Once happy that all included interferograms are generally smoother, rerun Step 6.
+Step 6 will subtract the estimates of SCLA and master AOE before unwrapping (as long as unwrap_prefilter_flag = 'y'), and add them back in afterwards.
+If more interferograms become reliably unwrapped on rerunning, remove them from scla_drop_index before re-running Step 7.
 This can be repeated until all interferograms are reliably unwrapped, or until no further improvement is seen.

 If there is non-steady deformation present in some interferograms and, by chance, it correlates with perpendicular baseline, it can get mapped into the SCLA error.
-This may be evidenced as propagation of any deformation in $ps_plot('u-dm')$ to all interferograms (though the sign for each will depend on the perpendicular baseline sign), or correlation of $ps_plot('d')$ with $ps_plot('m')$.
-If you suspect this is occurring, you can attempt to remove the deformation/baseline correlation by adding or subtracting interferograms from $recalc_index$.
+This may be evidenced as propagation of any deformation in ps_plot('u-dm') to all interferograms (though the sign for each will depend on the perpendicular baseline sign), or correlation of ps_plot('d') with ps_plot('m').
+If you suspect this is occurring, you can attempt to remove the deformation/baseline correlation by adding or subtracting interferograms to scla_drop_index.
 Note that time and baseline info can be displayed with

-'''

 >>ps_info

-'''

 If some interferograms are still not reliably unwrapped, try increasing unwrap_grid_size to 200 m or more.
 This will reduce the effects of noise by smoothing more, but do not set it higher than the distance over which you expect deformation phase to vary by about $\pi/2$.
-Another thing to try is dropping noisier pixels by setting weed_standard_dev to a lower value, and re-running from Step 4.
+Another thing to try is dropping noisier pixels by setting weed_standard_dev to a lower value, and re-running from Step 4, or increasing merge_resample_size (and/or reducing merge_standard_dev) and rerunning from Step 5.